The Discovery Center of Idaho offers outreach programs to organizations throughout the state.

 A) a science show followed by 1- 2 activities for the rest of the day OR

-B) one show repeated each hour throughout the day OR
+B) one show repeated every other hour throughout the day OR

 C) two activities available all day.